ridiculous/drg/README.md

 # DRG

 A Ruby utility to help automate common tasks!
-Currently includes stuff like enhanced dependency management using Bundler and RSpec scaffolding.
+Currently includes enhanced dependency management using Bundler.
+You can pin Gem versions to the current or the next available level (major, minor, or patch).
+Can also automatically update your gems to the latest available version.

+## Requirements

+* Bundler 1.10+

 ## Installation